SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 They are the object returned if you iterate over the trajectory:

     >>> for run in traj:
-    >>> pass

 A run is identified by it's index and position in your trajectory, you can access this via `v_idx`.
 As a proper informatics guy, if you have N runs, than your first run's idx is 0 and the last has idx N-1!

-Or if you use the run environment (see :ref:`more-on-environment'), they are the containers that are passed to your run function and that you can use to access your parameters.
+Or if you use the run environment (see :ref:`more-on-environment`), they are the containers that are passed to your run function and that you can use to access your parameters.
 As said before, they are not much different from trajectories, the best is you treat them as you would treat a trajectory object.